 Spain is a great place for solo female travelers.
 To stay safe as a solo traveler, locals recommend:

 No one knows a place like the locals do.
-Our trip planners can explain how they stay safe in their hometown.
+Our locals in Spain can explain how they stay safe in their hometown.